The first service begins at 8:45 and the second begins at 10:45. This allows ample time for sanitization between services.

 We allow up to 25% of normal seating capacity which is between 65-70 people.

 You will be greeted by our parish nursing team who will quickly take your temperature and may have a few questions for you asking about symptoms and possible exposure to anyone with Covid-19.
 We ask that everyone be especially mindful of distancing.
 We've put spots on the carpet in the foyer to guide the line to the worship center.
-Sheryl will be there to let you know where you will be seated and I (Pastor Herb) will help you find your seat.
+My wife (Sheryl) will be there to let you know where you will be seated and I (Pastor Herb) will help you find your seat.

 We have already significantly reduced the seating in the sanctuary which widened each aisle.
 We still have 3 sections but there are fewer rows per section with extra spacing between every two rows.
 We use odd-numbered rows used in the first service and even-numbered rows in the second service.